 I’d never heard of Sandakan before we began planning our visit to Malaysian Borneo.
 And shame on me for that.
-Of the 2434 prisoners incarcerated by the Japanese at Sandakan in North Borneo during World War II, 1787 were Australian.
-The remaining 641 were British.
+Of the 2434 prisoners incarcerated by the Japanese at Sandakan in North Borneo during World War II, 1793 were Australian and the remaining 641 were British.
 On the subsequent death marches from Sandakan to Ranau, the six Australians who escaped were the sole survivors.
 Here’s where to learn more about this and how to see the Memorial Park in Sandakan.

-World War II: Late 1941 and early 1942 saw the Japanese sweeping south with a series of victories in South East Asia.
+In World War II, late 1941 and early 1942 saw the Japanese sweeping south with a series of victories in South East Asia.
 In February ’42, Singapore fell – it’s there where two-thirds of captured troops were taken prisoner.
 The Japanese took a total of 132,000 Allied troops (including 50,000 British and 20,000 Australian) and 180,000 Asians as prisoners of war (POW).

 These POWs were transferred to a variety of locations – from the Thai-Burma railway to Korea, Taiwan, and Manchuria, and here to Sandakan, in North Borneo.

 In July ’42 nearly 1500 Australian POWs from B force were crammed into the three steel holds of the Yubi Maru and transferred by sea from Singapore to Sandakan over a 10-day journey.
-They were joined by British POWs of the Royal Air Force and the Royal Artillery and more Australians in March and April 1943.
+They were joined by British POWs of the Royal Air Force, the Royal Artillery, and more Australians in March and April 1943.
 Their purpose was to build a military airfield.
 The Japanese government might have signed the Geneva Convention, which forbids the use of POWs on military projects, but they never ratified it.
 That airfield is now Sandakan Airport.

 The men were housed at a POW Camp, reached at the 8-mile turn off from Sandakan, in huts used originally for the British Agriculture Experimentation Station.
-The Batu 7 minibus now easily takes folks there from Sandakan center.
+The Batu 7 minibus now takes folks there from Sandakan Center.
 This was the 8 mile, or Sandakan POW Camp, where we now find the Sandakan War Memorial.